ezrosent/egg-smol/egglog-exp/README.md

 The `egglog-bridge` crate implements a small egglog-like language as a Rust library on top of `core-relations`.
 It exposes a builder-pattern-style API, as well as a macro that supports S-expression syntax.
 It is currently missing support for lattices and containers.
-But it has initial support for proofs.
+One goal of `egglog-bridge` is to support
+proofs: right now that support is mostly wired in but there is still a good amount of debugging to do, followed by writing a proof checker for the format it returns.